 The company has therefore undertaken to provide support for schools based on enrolled student numbers (elementary to grade 12), taking care to ensure the allocated funds are properly spent as intended.

-As well as existing initiatives, PNGSDP is working on several other ventures to be launched over the coming months:
+As well as existing initiatives, SDP is working on several other ventures to be launched over the coming months:

 - The company is working with international development partners to determine how best to configure and launch an internet-enabled mobile banking service for remote communities throughout the province